WillHolbrook/FYPCodeRepo/README.md

 ### Production Deployment

-A live production of the website can be found at [http://willholbrook.com/](http://willholbrook.com/)
+A live instance of the production website can be found at [http://willholbrook.com/](http://willholbrook.com/)

-If instead you want to deploy a production instance yourself you first need to have Docker installed instructions on how to install Docker can be found [here](https://docs.docker.com/get-docker/).
+To a separate production instance can be deployed into a Docker environment.
+* Instructions on how to install Docker can be found [here](https://docs.docker.com/get-docker/).
 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

 Once Docker has successfully been installed open a terminal in the root of the repository